The Maynard School

 The Maynard School is a private selective day school for girls aged 4–18 in the city of Exeter in Devon.
 Founded in 1658, the school is the second oldest girls' school in the country, only predated by the Redmaids' High School in Bristol (1634).
-Its previous mission statement under Ms. Hughes was 'Imagine, Aspire, Achieve' and has changed more recently to #Madeforgirls.

 History

-It was founded by Sir John Maynard, a trustee of Elize Hele's charity, in 1658.
-Initially named the Blue maid's Hospital, the school received extensive funding (alongside fellow beneficiary Hele's School) under the express condition that it be spent for "some godly purposes and charitable uses".
+The Maynard School was founded by Sir John Maynard, a trustee of Elize Hele's charity, in 1658.
+Initially named the Blue Maid's Hospital, the school received extensive funding (alongside fellow beneficiary Hele's School) under the express condition that it be spent for "some godly purposes and charitable uses".
 Robert Vilvayne, a local landowner, further endowed the school by donating premises on Exe Island, while further significant donations were given to the school by Edmund Prideaux and Gilbert Keate.
 In the 1870s, on the basis of a recommendation from the Endowed Schools Commission, the school split in two.
 One became the Bishop Blackall Girls' Grammar School (which later merged with the Blue Maid's sister establishment Hele's School), while the second became Exeter High School for Girls.
 New premises were built in the suburb of St Leonards, and the school recommenced teaching in 1882.
 In 1912, shortly after its 250th anniversary, the school was renamed by headmistress E L Trenerry as The Maynard School for Girls.

 During the blitz of 4 May 1942, three bombs fell on the school.
 Two hit the tennis courts – one demolished a wall and caused blast damage to windows and the roof, while the second severely damaged the boarding house and kitchen garden.
 The third bomb exploded in the front of the main building, severely damaging both the school and the houses on the nearby Barnfield Hill.
 The school was visited by King George VI following the destruction.

 A large house called Leebourne on Spicer Road was destroyed in the bombing.
 It was home to nine year-old Fay Beauchamp, a pupil of the Maynard, and her parents.
 The raid killed Fay and her mother, Olive.
 The cellars of Leebourne were uncovered by workmen when the school sports hall, Bradley Hall, was built.
 The school field is now known as Leebourne after the house.

 The current Headmistress is Liz Gregory, who took over from Sarah Dunn in September 2022.